-Microsoft Copilot for NAU
+Microsoft Copilot at NAU

-The university’s official AI companion tool.
+The university’s official AI productivity tool.

 What is Copilot?